lukzak/Czech-Localization-for-WoW-1.12.1/README.md

 ## How to build this patch manually with your own changes
 You will need [Ladik's MPQ Editor](https://www.zezula.net/en/mpq/download.html) and [WDBXEditor](https://github.com/WowDevTools/WDBXEditor).

-Use WDBXEditor to edit any of the dbc files in the patch in the dbfilesclient folder.
+Use WDBXEditor to edit any of the dbc files in the patch in the dbfilesclient folder or edit the CSV files and then import them into the DBC file using WDBXEditor.
 Everything else can be edited using your text editor of choice.

 Once your changes are complete, you need to use Ladik's MPQ Editor to build the patch.
+Feel free to remove the spelldbcediting folder and the .CSV files in the dbfilesclient folder, as they are not loaded by the game.

 ## Where can I use this patch?
 This patch should be fine on any stock 1.12.1 vanilla server without any issues.
 However, it is a game file mod that might not be allowed on some projects.
 Always ask your server's admin if it is alright.